 Start Your Own Business

-Enterprising teens can make money by starting their own business and performing services for local families.
-Based on your interests and talents you might consider babysitting, washing cars, mowing lawns, walking and caring for pets, creating and selling jewelry, freelance writing, watering lawns/gardens, cleaning windows, seal coating driveways, painting, tutoring, teaching sports skills, or buying and selling items on Etsy or eBay.
+Enterprising teens can make money by starting their own businesses and performing services for local families.
+Based on your interests and talents, you might consider babysitting, washing cars, mowing lawns, walking and caring for pets, creating and selling jewelry, freelance writing, watering lawns/gardens, cleaning windows, seal coating driveways, painting, tutoring, teaching sports skills, or buying and selling items on Etsy or eBay.

 Work for Your Town